Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling: Introduction

 Deep learning has made great progress towards automatic model building from images~\cite{chen2020deep, litjens2019state}.
 However, popular convolutional neural network-based methods return 3D voxel masks.
 Because voxel masks merely discretize an underlying continuous shape, their quality heavily depends on the resolution of the image data, and they are not guaranteed to be contiguous.
 Hence, voxel masks typically require additional processing steps before use in, e.g., CFD.
 There is a need for a vascular model shape representation that is continuous, modular, and can be easily integrated with existing deep learning methods.

 In this work, we adapt the work of Gropp et al. \cite{gropp2020implicit} to model vascular systems as combinations of level sets of signed distance functions represented in differentiable neural networks.
 Implicit representations and level sets have a substantial history in both segmentation~\cite{van2002level, lorigo2001curves} and 3D modeling \cite{hong2020high, kretschmer2013interactive} of vascular structures.
-Recently, there have been significant advances in signal representations using neural networks, i.e., implicit neural representations (INRs)\cite{mildenhall2020nerf, sitzmann2019siren, park2019deepsdf, martel2021acorn, amiranashvili2021learning}.
-Continuous implicit neural representations of the signed distance function can be easily transformed into an explicit representation, while the inverse is not true (Fig. \ref{fig:representations}).
+Recently, there have been significant advances in signal representations using neural networks, i.e., implicit neural representations (INRs)\cite{mildenhall2020nerf, sitzmann2019siren, park2019deepsdf, martel2021acorn}.
+Continuous implicit neural representations of the signed distance function can be easily transformed into any explicit representation, while conversion between explicit representations is non-trivial (Fig. \ref{fig:representations}).
+In this paper, we show how a continuous representation can be obtained from an explicit one.
+Moreover, an INR has a limited memory footprint that is independent of resolution, while the memory requirements of voxel masks and triangular meshes grow rapidly with an increase in resolution.

-We here demonstrate that INRs are a potentially valuable tool to bridge the gap between vascular modeling and deep learning.
+We here demonstrate that INRs are a potentially valuable tool to bridge the gap between vascular modeling on the one hand and deep learning on the other hand.
 First, we show how INRs can be used to reconstruct an implicit surface from a sparse point cloud and form an alternative to conventional annotation procedures.
 We evaluate the efficiency and robustness of this approach.
 Secondly, we show that we can use a single INR to represent multiple surfaces, and demonstrate the effectiveness on nested shapes in an AAA case study.
 Finally, we demonstrate the added value of implicit shape representations in the smooth blending of separate structures in the reconstruction of an aortofemoral tree.